 The term cost of capital is an overall cost.
 This is the combination cost of the specific cost associated with specific source of financing.
-The computation of cost capital therefore, involves two steps: The computation of the different elements of the cost in term of the cost of the different source of finance.
+The computation of cost capital therefore, Prepared by: Dr. R.Murugan., Dr. R. Saroja Devi Professor, Department of commerce CA, KAHE.

+involves two steps: The computation of the different elements of the cost in term of the cost of the different source of finance.